MicrosoftDocs/win32/desktop-src/medfound/codecapi-videoencoderdisplaycontenttype.md

 ## Remarks

-On WindowsÂ 10, the value of this property is not used.
+On Windows 10, the value of this property is not used.

 ## Requirements